 History of Nariz del Diablo

-This portion of the Ecuadorian railroad system was completed in 1908 in order to connect the coastal city of Guayaquil to the capital city of Quito, high in the Andes Mountains.
-The vertical wall of rock that was known as El Nariz del Diablo, or The Devil’s Nose, was the most challenging part of the railway to construct and was referred to at the time as the “ferrocarril más dificil del mundo” or the most difficult train track in the world.
+This portion of the Ecuadorian railroad system was completed in 1908 to connect the coastal city of Guayaquil to the capital city of Quito, the second-highest capital in the world.
+The vertical wall of rock known as El Nariz del Diablo, or The Devil’s Nose, was the most challenging part of the railway to construct and was referred to at the time as the “ferrocarril más dificil del mundo” or the most difficult train track in the world.
 There seemed to be no way to build the track up the steep mountain slope.

 Train ride, Nariz del Diablo